St. Clair Fire Departments' History

 The roll call varied in those days from, not enough for a quorum to 17 members.
 At one time the department had six pairs of boots for 17 men, a limited amount of hose and no extras to fight fires.

-In 1931 Mr. Ab Wilson was appointed Second Assistant Chief along with
+In 1931 Mr. Ab Wilson was appointed Second Assistant Chief along with the secretary's duties.

 In 1934 Mr. T.R.
 Bower was elected First Assistant Chief and all other officers remained in office.